-It’s already February!
-The first month of 2021 has definitely gone by so fast.
-But that’s okay, because that means it’s time for another CBMarketing’s SEO News Bulletin!
+It’s already March!
+It’s time for another CBMarketing’s SEO News Bulletin!
 Keep yourself up to date with all the SEO News and happenings from around the internet, all conveniently gathered and rounded up for you here.
 In case you missed the previous one, you can find it here.
 Now, let us get on and see what has been happening and what’s on the agenda for February!

 Apparently, according to Google; it’s fine if 30 to 40 percent of URLs in search console are 404s and that 404 errors are a normal part of web crawling.